java-tools/awe/website/docs/guides/selenium-test-guide.md

 title: Selenium Tests
 ---

 This document gives a basic insight on how to start developing *Selenium* tests for applications developed with AWE.
 Before starting test development, make sure to read the *Selenium Test Development Guide*, specially the *Optimization/Help tips* section.
-Basic aspects that you should know before starting to develop *Selenium* tests, such as general configurations and integration with *Jenkins*, are not treated in this document.
+Basic aspects you should know before starting to develop *Selenium* tests, such as general configurations and integration with *Jenkins*, are not treated in this document.

 All the contents of this document are explained in a way that it is assumed the reader already knows how to use the tools and commands concerning *Selenium*.